MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/1-odata/readme.md

 ![Create a Power Query SDK extension project](../../media/pq-sdk-create-extension-project.png)

-After selecting this button, you're be prompted to enter the name of the new project.
+After selecting this button, you're prompted to enter the name of the new project.
 Name this new project `TripPin`.

 ![New extension project created called TripPin using the Power Query SDK.](../../media/TripPin-project-created-pq-sdk.png)